TonyPhipps/SIEM/Playbooks/Layer3-Firewall.md

 TODO: Merge into Tactics md's

-SIEM Use Cases based on Layer 3 Firewalls
+SIEM Signatures  based on Layer 3 Firewalls
 - [Traffic from Printers to Servers/Workstations](#traffic-from-printers-to-serversworkstations)
 - [Traffic from Servers to Workstations](#traffic-from-servers-to-workstations)
 - [Traffic from Workstations to Workstations](#traffic-from-workstations-to-workstations)